djsamseng/BusinessPlan/NewTechnology.md

   - What is the worst thing this technology can be used for?
     - How would you penetrate this technology if you were forced to?
   - Can we whitelist usage of the technology?

+## Values
+- No blaming, the buck stops at the top